-Load the file specified with File (only one file is accepted).
-File must be a module file.
+Load File, which must be a module file and import the predicates as specified by ImportList.
 ImportList is a list of predicate indicators specifying the predicates that will be imported from the loaded module.
-If a predicate is specified that is not exported from the loaded module a warning will be printed.
-The predicate will nevertheless be imported to simplify debugging.
 ImportList also allows for renaming or import-everything-except.
 See also import option of load\files/2.
 The first example below loads member/2 from the lists library and append/2 under the name list\concat, which how this predicate is named in YAP.
-The second example loads a all exports from library option, except for meta\options/3.
+The second example loads all exports from library option, except for meta\options/3.
 These renaming facilities are generally used to deal with portability issues with as few as possible changes to the actual code.
-See also section C and section 5.5.
+See also section C and section 5.7.